sanhaus/control-panel.en/help/api/using/managing-organizational-units.md

 ## Updating a profile's Organizational unit

 1. Perform a GET request on the **orgUnitBase** resource to retrieve the Organizational unit PKey.

   `GET https://mc.adobe.io/<ORGANIZATION>/campaign/profileAndServicesExt/orgUnitBase/`

-1. Perform a PATCH request on the profile PKey, with the desired Organizational unit PKey in the payload.<br/><br/>
+1. Perform a PATCH request on the profile PKey, with the desired Organizational unit PKey in the payload.

 ```